tlacaba/cse15l-lab-reports/lab-report-2-week-1.md

 ![Image](/VSCodeInstaller.png)

 ## Remotely Connecting
 We will need to install [OpenSSH](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).
-Once you have that installed, open VSCode, and you will need to use the `ssd` command followed by your username.
+Once you have that installed, open VSCode, and you will need to use the `ssh` command followed by your username.
 For this course, the username will be cs15lfa22##@igetc.ucsd.edu, where the two pound symbols are two alphabetic letters, and you will enter your password when prompted.

 I also already had SSH installed, so here I logged into SSH: